History of capoeira: 16th and 17th centuries: Enslavement of Africans in Brazil

-Engolo roots
+African origins and the engolo hypothesis

 Oral tradition

-Capoeira originated among Africans in Brazil and for a long time was transmitted exclusively within the Black community.
-There is a long-standing debate on the question of whether capoeira basically originated in West Africa, or whether it was substantively developed and formed by experiences and practices in Brazil.
+Capoeira originated among Africans in Brazil and for a long time was transmitted primarily through oral tradition within Afro-Brazilian communities.
+There is a long-standing debate over whether capoeira originated principally in Africa or whether it developed into a distinct martial art in Brazil through the interaction of multiple African traditions and local historical circumstances.

 Capoeira came from Africa brought by the African.
 We all know this.